jordan4ibanez/mineos/README.md

+A small note: You could technically make this run in multiplayer.
+You could even have it so there's a REAL email/IRC clients running on everyone's desktop then have multiplayer games on the server.
+This is way out of the scope of a gamejam game but I laid out the framework for you to build upon.
+I'm sure you can do it!
+I believe in you.

+## Messing with this contraption.

+I have set it up to specifically

 I wouldn't mess with the Lua code, it's auto generated.
 Only mess with the TS code and run make.
 There is ``make`` ``make linux`` and ``make windows``.
 The last two will attempt to auto start the game.